The iBand+ is a brand new lucid dreaming sleep wearable designed to reach inside your dreams and help you control them.

-The iBand is a new lucid dreaming wearable device created by a company in Amsterdam, Netherlands.
+The iBand is a new lucid dreaming wearable device (also called the Iband plus) created by a company in Amsterdam, Netherlands.
 It’s a fairly small device and can be comfortable worn by the dreamer:

 The device comes with a set of pillow headphones (more on those later) and a smartphone app which links up to the device and talks to it.

 Much like other masks such as the Remee and Neuroon, the device shows you a series of lights and colors (reaches inside your dreams) in order to hopefully make you become lucid.
 This is NOT like the LucidCatcher which actually directly stimulates your brainwaves.

 Basically, iBand+ works by detecting through the use of an EEG (brain sensor) whether you’re in REM sleep or not.
 As you probably know, most if not all lucid dreams happen during REM sleep (Rapid eye movement sleep) and so this is the best time to attempt lucid dreaming.

 The iBand+ Uses an app and a set of clever microchips and technology embedded in the device to work out the you’re in your REM sleep, and is then plays audio visual cues.